OpenVoiceOS/ovos-translate-server-plugin/README.md

 ### OVOS

-The plugin is used in a wider context to translate utterances/texts on demand (e.g. from a [UniversalSkill]())
+The plugin is used in a wider context to translate utterances/texts on demand (e.g. from [ovos-bidirectional-translation-plugin](https://github.com/OpenVoiceOS/ovos-bidirectional-translation-plugin))

 _Configuration_
 ```python